Organizing Repository

 features.feature.repository-filter.label-list=domain,status

-💡 You may check the Application Configuration reference documentation to get comprehensive list and explanations of above properties.
+💡 You may check the Application Configuration reference documentation for a comprehensive list and explanations of the above properties.

 3. Segmenting management responsibilities

-The final techniques of repository organization is to distribute/segment the management permissions between different users.
+The final technique of repository organization is to distribute/segment the management permissions between different users.

 As an example, if you defined the domain